ASquirrelsTail/cookbook/README.md

 Example users were created to walk through the user stories established [here](https://github.com/ASquirrelsTail/cookbook/blob/master/preprod/ux.md).

 User testing was employed once the site was feature complete to make sure it was easy to understand and use.

-An in depth breakdown and examples of the testing approach can be found [here](https://github.com/ASquirrelsTail/cookbook/blob/master/tests/testing.md).

 ## Known Issues